Deva (Hinduism): Etymology

 According to Douglas Harper, the etymological roots of Deva mean "a shining one," from *div- "to shine," and it is cognate with Greek dios "divine" and Zeus, and Latin deus "god" (Old Latin deivos).
 The word "Deva" shares similarities with Persian Daeva.

 Deva is masculine; the related feminine equivalent is devi.
 Etymologically, Devi is cognate with Latin dea.
 When capitalized, Devi or Mata refers to a divine mother goddess in Hinduism.
 Deva is also referred to as Devatā, and Devi as Devika.

 The word Deva is also a proper name or part of a name in Indian culture, where it refers to "one who wishes to excel, overcome" or the "seeker of, master of or a best among".

+Another interpretation of the word is derived from the word "dibbati", which means to play or to sport.
+This denotes their playful nature and that they enjoy themselves with the five sensual pleasures.